overbrowsing/pruner/tools/tile-calculator/README.md

 ## Example

-The inputs below generated the calculation for tiles featured in the [example setup](/README.md#example-installation):
+The inputs below generated the calculation for tiles featured in the [example](/README.md#example):

 - Dimensions: 2400 x 1500px